 “Growing up without a SNES..”

 Today big games get a lot of hype and attention prior to release, but this was a different time.
 One without videos all over the Internet showing off flashy trailers from upcoming games or Facebook/Twitter/Google+/MySpace/etc. to aid in spreading information further and faster than by word-of-mouth, but that did not mean this game was simply a random choice among many.
-As I recall, it was the box art (as shown above) is what got my attention first and foremost, which is funny ’cause… I never did own this game myself.
-Ever.
+As I recall, it was the box art (as shown above) is what got my attention first and foremost, which is funny ’cause… I never did have my own copy.

 I did not forget about Samus Aran and her adventures on the SNES; quite the contrary.
 As I described earlier, the game helped spawn an entire genre (with the help of Castlevania); so whenever I played that game – seeing how a Castlevania title was released on pretty much any console, including handhelds – my mind drifted back to Super Metroid.
 Almost as if it was calling to me from all those years ago…

 It was not just Castlevania though.
-Every time I played a 2D platform title where you could upgrade your character, be it Wonderboy In Monster Land at the arcade or Mega Man X3 on the Playstation, I wanted to morph into a ball and drop bombs..
+Every time I played a 2D platformer in which upgrades were available, be it Wonderboy In Monster Land at the arcade or Mega Man X3 on the PlayStation, I wanted to morph into a ball and drop bombs…

 Time for a brief 2D history of the series

-GBA owners did get an original Metroid game too, however, with Metroid Fusion in 2002.
-This was developed by the same team responsible for Super Metroid, and it shows in many ways – though none of them negative.
-Just like Metroid Zero Mission, it received very positive reviews, in no small part due to the fact that it was structurally very different from earlier Metroid titles; not in a negative way, but after Metroid (1986), Metroid II (1991) and Super Metroid (1994) it was good to see Nintendo mix the Metroid recipe up a bit with Metroid Fusion!
+GameBoy Advance owners got an original Metroid entry too, with Metroid Fusion in 2002.
+This was developed by the same team responsible for Super Metroid; and it showed, though none were negative.
+Just like Metroid Zero Mission, it received positive reviews, in no small part due to the fact that it was structurally very different from earlier Metroid titles; not in a negative way, but after Metroid (1986), Metroid II (1991) and Super Metroid (1994) it was good to see Nintendo mix the recipe up a bit with Metroid Fusion.
 The exploration aspect, power suit and abilities/upgrades remained.
 Yet certain things were added or changed.
 In my opinion, for the better.

 Why hello there Super Metroid… how have you been?